10 ways you can help prevent employee theft

 - Create security guidelines.

-- The guidelines should outline the company policy for employees who are caught stealing.
+Security programs are only effective if they’re clearly and comprehensively laid out.
+These guidelines should outline the company policy for employees who are caught stealing.

 - Use human resource programs.